moonbeam-foundation/moonbeam/tests/README.md

 # Debugging a Moonbeam node

 The repository contains a pre-configured debugger configuration for VSCode with the **CodeLLDB** (`vadimcn.vscode-lldb`) extension.
-In the Debug tab of VSCode the dropdown at the top list 2 configurations :

-- **Build & Launch Moonbeam Node (Linux)** : cargo build the node with debug profile and launch it.
-- **Launch Moonbeam Node (Linux)** : directly launch the node without calling cargo build.
-Usefull if the node is already build with the other profile, or if you compiled it manually.

-> Jérémy : I had issues with CodeLLDB not being able to call cargo, which was resolved without
-> explanation.
-If the first profile doesn't work for you, call manually `cargo build` then use the
-> second profile.
+Before debugging, you need to build the node with debug symbols enabled by running `./scripts/debugger-build.sh`.
+Then go in the **Debug** tab in the left bar of VSCode and make sure **Launch Moonbeam Node (Linux)** is selected in the top dropdown.

-When launching the debug session it will take some time before the node starts, but the terminal containing the node output will appear when it is really starting.
+To launch the debug session click on the green "play" arrow next to the dropdown.
+It will take some time before the node starts, but the terminal containing the node output will appear when it is really starting.

 You can explore the code and place a breakpoint on a line by left clicking on the left of the line number.
 The execution will pause the next time this line is reached.
 The debug toolbar contains the